Snow falling on Mount Charleston

 Snow was falling in the Spring Mountains Wednesday morning, a part of the storm that brought rain to the Las Vegas Valley and Southern Nevada.

+Snow fell in the Spring Mountains on Wednesday as a storm brought rain to the Las Vegas Valley and Southern Nevada.

-Meteorologist Clay Morgan with the National Weather Service said a winter storm warning is in effect on Mount Charleston and the Sheep Range until 4 p.m.
+The National Weather Service has issued a winter storm warning for Mount Charleston and the Sheep Range until 4 p.m.
 Thursday.

+The visitor gateway for the Spring Mountains National Recreation Area, at 2525 Kyle Canyon Road, will be closed Wednesday and Thursday because of the storm, according to Clark County officials.
+It is expected to reopen Friday.

-Snow may be heavy at times Wednesday afternoon with accumulations generally 4 to 8 inches.
-Highs will be 41 to 44 in Mount Charleston.
+The weather service has said that snow may be heavy at times Wednesday afternoon with an accumulation of 4 to 8 inches.
+Highs will be 41 to 44 degrees at Mount Charleston.

-Rain and snow is likely in the evening, then a chance of rain and snow after midnight.
-Accumulation will generally be 2 to 4 inches.
+Rain and snow is likely in the evening, followed by a chance of rain and snow after midnight.
+Accumulation of 2 to 4 inches is expected overnight.

+Still, Wednesday’s storm was not expected to bring enough snow for play areas in the Foxtail and Old Mill picnic areas of Lee Canyon.

+Its ski resort will likely open in early December, snow conditions permitting, according to Clark County officials.

 Related